 The board reviews the recommendations of the registrar and decides the following:

-- Whether the facility be given a short-term license
+- Whether the facility be given a provisional license

 - Whether the facility be refused licensed

-The process of licensing begins with the purchase of an application form from HeFRA. ( The applicant has a 90 day period within which to submit the completed application form with all required documents)
+The process of licensing begins with picking or downloading an application form from HeFRA offices or the website respectively. ( The applicant has a 90 day period within which to submit the completed application form with all required documents)

 Following completion of the submission process, an inspection letter is issued to the facility to prepare for an inspection to be carried out.